guptanikhil28/ExData_Plotting1/README.md

 ## Objective

 My overall goal here was to simply examine how household energy usage varies over a 2-day period in February, 2007.
 This incorporated the analysis of variation of Global Active Power v/s Frequency, Energy Sub-Metering v/s Time & Global Reactive Power v/s Frequency.

+## Results

+Results of this analysis have been exhibited graphically using the series of plots (PlotX where X is a natural number)